gloveboxes/Connecting-Particle-Photon-to-Azure-IoT-Hub/README.md

 9. Set your Particle Photon Firmware to 6.3

     Set the device target firmware to 6.3.
 Your mileage may vary.
 I found firmware 6.3 to be more reliable than 7.0.
-WiFi recovery worked, 802.11n worked, and there is more usable memory.
+WiFi recovery worked, 802.11n worked, and it uses less memory.
 See [Updating Particle Photon Firmware to 6.3](#updating-particle-photon-firmware-to-63).

       ![Target firmware 6.3](docs/particle-device-firmware-target.jpg)